lmos-ai/lmos-website/docs/introduction.md

 ---
-title: Introduction
+title: What is LMOS?
 sidebar_position: 1
 ---

-# Introduction
+# What is LMOS?

 ## Our vision
-Our vision is to create a **sovereign and open platform and ecosystem for intelligent agents** that enables seamless development, deployment, and integration across networks and industries.
-This vision is realized by the **LMOS (Language Model Operating System)**, which is built on open standards and tools, allowing organizations to innovate and collaborate without the constraints of closed systems.
+Our vision is to create a **sovereign and open platform and ecosystem for intelligent agents** that makes it easy to develop, deploy, and connect agents across different networks and industries. <br />

-Our principles — Openness, Interoperability, Security and Transparency — guide the development of our platform.
+Our principles — Openness, Interoperability, Security and Transparency — guide the development of this platform.
 We believe that systems built on these principles foster collaboration and innovation.

 **Openness:** Embrace open standards and protocols to foster collaboration, innovation, and accessibility within the intelligent agent ecosystem, over closed proprietary systems that hinder collaboration and innovation.